B-D-2409/B-D-2409/README.md

 🎓 I graduated from the **Alpha JavaScript Program at Telerik Academy**.

-🚀 Working on a real client project for a non-profit organization, building a full-stack website with JavaScript and MongoDB to manage and display their activities and events.
+🚀 Working on a real client project for a non-profit organization, building a full-stack website with JavaScript and Firebase to manage and display their activities and events.

 💡 I'm passionate about problem-solving, clean UI, and building scalable, modern web applications.